notaryproject/specifications/specs/plugin-extensibility.md

   // hash the payload using this hash algorithm "hashAlgorithm" : "SHA_256" | "SHA_384" | "SHA_512",

-  // The signature envelope type associated with the payload.
-  "signatureEnvelopeType" : "application/vnd.cncf.notary.v2.jws.v1",

-  // Payload to sign, it's encoded based on the signature envelope type "payload" : "<payload to be signed>",
+  // Payload to sign, this is base64 encoded
+  "payload" : "<base64 encoded payload to be signed>",

 }
 ```